Types of Financial Aid

 To accept the Federal Direct Stafford Loan, all first time borrowers at Lawrence Memorial/Regis College must complete the Master Promissory Note and Entrance Counseling at www.studentloans.gov.

-Federal Direct Parent Loan for Undergraduate Students (PLUS): The PLUS loan is available to creditworthy parents of dependent undergraduate students, and is not based upon financial need.
+Federal Direct Parent Loan for Undergraduate Students (PLUS): The Federal Direct Parent PLUS Loan is available to students who are enrolled at least half-time.
+The PLUS loan is available to creditworthy parents of dependent undergraduate students, and is not based upon financial need.
 Parents may apply at www.studentloans.gov.

 Private Loans: We encourage students to borrow federal student loans before applying for private loans, because they may be more favorable.
 However, students who need financing beyond the federal loan limits may borrow with a private educational loan.
 Interest rates typically vary based on the borrower’s credit.
 Although not always required, students should consider adding a co-signer with a strong credit history.
 Adding a credit-worthy co-applicant typically results in a lower interest rate and increased chance of approval.